christopherobin/mage/docs/Install.md

 * Install the latest version of MAGE.
 * Install MAGE's dependencies.
 * Create your MAGE application skeleton.
-* Prompt for your project information (same as npm init).
+* Prompt for your project information.
 * Optionally, will help you set up your git repository, do your first commit and push to your remote repository.

 ## Installing/upgrading MAGE in an existing project